You can often treat a cold without seeing a GP. You should begin to feel better in about 1 to 2 weeks.

 How to avoid spreading a cold

 Colds are caused by viruses and easily spread to other people.
 You're infectious until all your symptoms have gone.
-This usually takes a week or 2.
+This usually takes 1 to 2 weeks.

 Colds are spread by germs from coughs and sneezes, which can live on hands and surfaces for 24 hours.